ktomingas/vscode-mgraph/README.md

 * `query.ShowMaxDistance`: Query option for horisontal navigation depth or distance in Instance Graph
 * `query.ShowParentCildRelations`: Query option to show parent-child hierarchy relations (true) or not (false) in Graph
 * `query.ShowExternalContextName`: Query option to show separate external context types (true) or not (false) in Instance Model Graph
-* `query.ShowMaxLimit`: Query option for maximum relations in Mapping Graph
+* `query.ShowMaxLimit`: Query option for maximum relations in Mapping or Program Graph
+* `query.showMaxTreeLevel`: Query option for maximum hierarchical tree levels in Program Graph
+* `query.ShowMaxChild` : Query option for maximum children object in one hierarchical level in Program Graph

 ## Changelog